stinkytoe/bevy_ldtk_asset/README.md

 LDtk is currently experimenting with a Multi World project.
 The current default is for an LDtk project to describe a single `world`, though the option is available to select the multi world behavior in the LDtk software.
-See [Ldtk World](https://ldtk.io/json/#ldtk-WorldJson).
+See [LDtk's World documentation](https://ldtk.io/json/#ldtk-WorldJson).

 Although the feature is still experimental, we have chosen to support it as a first class integration.